-Deforestation High Carbon Stock (HCS) The HCS methodology, as piloted by the HCS Steering Group , identifies forest types appropriate for planting based on a combination of desktop analysis - including measurement of carbon stored per hectare - and field work.
-A second approach - being defined via the HCS Study - identifies above-/below-ground emissions, as well as socio-economic factors.
+Deforestation High Carbon Stock (HCS) The HCS Approach, led by the HCS Steering Group , classifies land using satellite data and ground surveys, coupled with community land rights and uses, to determine which areas are classified as High Carbon Stock forests- best suited for protection - and which areas are considered low carbon stock - best for planting.
 High Conservation Value (HCV) HCV assessments identify areas of high ecological, social, and cultural value that must be managed to ensure those values are maintained over the long term.
 HCV assessments and management plans are required for RSPO certification and are included in the HCS Steering Group approach.
 Peatlands Development or Expansion on Peat Soils The draining and burning of carbon-rich peat soils can emit up to 30 times more GHGs than forest clearing.
 Recent commitments by producers and trading companies prohibit new plantings on peat soils, regardless of depth.
 Best Management Practices (BMPs) for Peat The RSPO has developed guidance on BMPs for the management of existing plantations on peat soils to help mitigate climate impacts.
 This guidance should be applied to all existing operations on peatlands.
 Social Conflict Land Rights Effective stakeholder engagement and the recognition of communities' right to freely give or withhold their free, prior, informed consent (FPIC) are critical to preventing and/or mitigating conflict with communities over land tenure and usage rights.
 RSPO and the approach piloted by the HCS Steering Group have requirements for FPIC.
 Labor Issues Forced, bonded, and child labor are serious issues within the palm oil sector.
 Companies are urged to ensure policies reflect international conventions, such as the International Labor Organization's Core Conventions and the UN Guiding Principles on Business & Human Rights.
-Smallholders Sustainability &amp; Certification Certification of small growers is proceeding more slowly than the market at large.
+Smallholders Sustainability & Certification Certification of small growers is proceeding more slowly than the market at large.
 Smallholders may require additional technical and financial resources to support productivity improvements, shifts in cultivation practices, and/or record keeping.
 Access to Markets Even those smallholders able to achieve certification or meet sustainable sourcing requirements often face significant challenges in accessing markets.
 Specific considerations should be made to better integrate smallholders into sustainable supply chains.
 Indicates requirement under RSPO Principles & Criteria